-Lung King Heen has made a serious case for being the best Cantonese restaurant in Hong Kong, especially after winning three Michelin stars for three consecutive years.
+This place has made a serious case for being the best Cantonese restaurant in Hong Kong, especially after winning and retaining three Michelin stars every year since 2009.
 Where other contenders tend to get too caught up in prestige dishes and name-brand chefs, Lung King Heen focuses completely on taste.
-When you try a steamed lobster-and-scallop dumpling, or a dish of house-made XO sauce that is this divine, you'll be forced to reevaluate your entire notion of Chinese cuisine.
+When you try barbecued suckling pig or crispy shrimp dumplings that are this divine, you’ll be forced to reevaluate your entire notion of Chinese cuisine.

 Nov 6, 2013